Mulwor/note-app/rolling-scopes-school/tests/week-7/Linters, Formatters and Husky.md

 d) In the '.eslintrc' file's header

 ---
-3. What is a linter used for? (мультивыбор)
+3. What is a linter used for?

 a) Fix programming errors
 `b) Code standardization`